 Sacha was very drunk and had a mouth full of golden teeth.
 He looked like the sort of moustachioed caravan traveller who would completely dominate a violin if he was handed one.
 He smelled faintly of vodka despite having freshly showered.

 “Sacha two.
 One..two..three.”
 Sacha looked at me as if this was a question.
 “One, two, three?” he repeated.
 This time it was definitely a question.
 I decided he was asking about which floor I was sleeping on, so I said two.
 We high fived, and I managed to escape.

 The next morning Caroline and I were sitting in the restaurant drinking ginger tea.
 Our leather-jacketed friend from the day before noticed us and said hello.
 We waved hello, and before we knew it we were joined by him and his three friends.
 They’d all had at least one drink, and one of them was giggling and slurring his words.

 Nick, as he said his English name was, was heading home after working for two months at a pool noodle factory in South Korea.
 As fun as they are to sword fight with, making pool noodles looks awful.
-Nick showed us a 5-minute video he filmed while working at the pool noodle factory.
-It involved being in a warehouse with many loud machines constantly screaming and chopping polyethylene onto sausages.
-The workers would collect a pile of the sausages together in a big blue bag and strap it up using a screaming cable tying machine.
+Nick showed us a 5-minute video of him inside a warehouse where screaming machines chopped polyethylene onto sausages.
+The workers would gather a pile of the sausages in a big blue bag and strap it up using a loud cable tying machine.
 The ‘fun’ colours weren’t administered at Nick’s factory; all the noodles were grey.

 “Is that good amount in New Zealand?” he asked.

-It isn’t, but New Zealand also has a very high cost of living to balance out the higher pay rate.
+It works out to be $5.20 per hour, which isn’t great.
+But then, New Zealand also has a very high cost of living to balance out our higher pay rate.
 In hindsight, we should have just lied and said yes.
 He was a 40-something husband and father of two.